reggi/polymer-jquery-backstretch/readme.md

 The url of the image. (required)

 > Note: A `width` is required to contain the blocked div.
-If the image isn't appearing on the screen it's due to the fact that the parent div that `<jquery-backstretch>` is contained has a `height` or `width` value that is set to `0`.
+If the image isn't appearing on the screen it's due to the fact that the parent div that `<jquery-backstretch>` is contained within or the element itself has a `height` or `width` value that is set to `0`.

 Source: [Backstretch](http://srobbin.com/jquery-plugins/backstretch/) (Scott Robbin)